-The freezer is the most useful kitchen apparatus for cancer patients, survivors and their loved ones.
-Freezing meals for those days where treatment has left you tired will ensure that you have a healthy, wholesome meal just when you need it.
-Keeping ingredients like vegetables in the freezer is also a great idea, as they maintain their nutritional benefits without you having to worry about spoilage, and can be quickly added to recipes and meals.
+Keeping ingredients like vegetables and fruit in the freezer is also a great idea, as they maintain their nutritional benefits without leaving you worried about spoilage, and can be quickly added to recipes and meals.

-Correctly freezing foods is the key to ensuring you will want to eat the defrosted end product.
+Correctly freezing foods is the key to ensuring your frozen food stays fresh and freezer-burn-free.

 How long can I store foods in the freezer?